How to play in Daisygate

 Homebrew rules

-We play Dungeons & dragons 5e (2014 or 2024) with a few homebrew rules:
+We play Dungeons & dragons 5e (2024) with a few homebrew rules:

 Death saves